douglasjmoore/markdown_test/INSTALL_LINUX.md

 ===============================================================================

-Specific library versions are called for in this step, as various incompatabilities were identified between the software reference versions when this UVM/SystemC Demonstration Project was commenced.
+Specific library versions are called for in this step, as various incompatibilities were identified between the software reference versions when this UVM/SystemC Demonstration Project was commenced.

 The authors note that a newer UVM/SystemC beta version were released